TheAwiteb/qrCodeBot/README.md

 * conver text to QR Code
 * reading images and extracting the content of the QR code from them
+* You can see the users' rating (for the bot owner only)

 ## Usage